alex-654/workbook/book_summary/99 Bottles of OOP(Sandi Metz)/99 Bottles of OOP.md

 Developing the habit of writing just enough code to pass the tests forces you to write better tests.

-Tests are not the place for abstractions—they are the place for concretions.
+Tests are not the place for abstractions — they are the place for concretions.

 ## 3. Unearthing Concepts